jens-klenke/edm_conference/README.md

-# edm_conference
+# EDM Conference 2023

-Repo for the slides and poster for the
+Repo for the slides and poster for the EDM Conference 2023 in Bangalore, India